Ukraine in the Eurovision Song Contest 2007: Before Eurovision

-Evrobachennya 2007 – Natsionalyni vidbir
+Yevrobachennia 2007 – Natsionalnyi vidbir

 The Ukrainian national final took place on 9 March 2007 at the NTU Studios in Kyiv.
 The show was hosted by Maria Orlova and Timur Miroshnychenko and broadcast on Pershyi Natsionalnyi.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over two stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition through an online submission form.
 Eight acts were selected and announced on 13 February 2007, one of them which was later withdrawn.
 The second stage was the televised final, which took place on 9 March 2007 and featured the remaining seven acts vying to represent Ukraine in Helsinki.
 The winner was selected via the 50/50 combination of votes from a public televote and an expert jury.
 Both the public televote and the expert jury assigned scores ranging from 1 (lowest) to 7 (highest) and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers participating in the public televote during the show had the opportunity to submit their votes for the participating entries via telephone or SMS.
 In the event of a tie, the tie was decided in favour of the entry that received the highest score from the jury.